nexiality/documentation/commands/ws/index.md

 ---

 `ws` is short for Web Service.
 For Nexial, this refers to any form of HTTP-based web services (REST, SOAP, etc.).
 The `ws` set of commands provides a set of web service related interactions and validations.
-The specific of each commands are documented in the designated pages (below).
-However there are a few common things to note:
+The specific of each command are documented in the designated pages (below).
+However, there are a few common things to note:

 ### [ws &nbsp; `header(name,value)`](header(name,value))
 This command affects all subsequent `ws` commands.
 The main purpose of this command is to set up HTTP headers for the subsequent web service invocations within the same Nexial execution.
 One can create a series of HTTP headers, and modify or enhance them between web service invocations.
 For example:<br/>
 ![](./image/index_01.png)

 ### HTTP Response
-When a HTTP request is made, the corresponding server responds with a set of information generally known as
+When an HTTP request is made, the corresponding server responds with a set of information generally known as
 <a href="https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html" class="external-link" target="_nexial_external">HTTP Response</a>.
 The response at the network transport layer looks something like this:<br/>
 ![response](image/index_02.png)